code11/engine/docs/docs/patterns/collections.md

 ### Collections

-Collections group similar data structures together and provide a friendly way of accesing and working with those data structures.

-Collections are very useful used in conjuction with entities.
+Collections group similar data structures together and provide a friendly way of accessing and working with those data structures.
+Collections are very useful when used in conjuction with entities.

-Entities are domain object that are uniquely defined by a unique identifier, and not by their attributes.
+Entities are domain objects that are uniquely defined by a unique identifier.

-[More description]

-In the Engine data structure it's best to aim for balance between normalizing and denormalizing data based on the needs of observing changes or accesing partial or processed data.
+In Engine, it's best to aim for achieving a balance between normalizing and denormalizing data based on the needs of observing changes or accessing partial or processed data.
 As a rule of thumb, data received from the outside of the system should be kept in a raw form somewhere so that it can be transformed in the many ways needed from your system.

-Also, very important is for the `item` to have its `id` stored on its data structure.
-Items should always be able to exist on their own if needed.
+Also, it's very important for an Entity to have its `id` stored in its data structure.
+Entities should always be able to exist on their own if needed.

-In the following example there are many data processing patterns used:
+In the following example several data processing patterns are used:
-`articles.raw` - stores denormalized data
+- `articles.raw` stores denormalized data received from an API.
-`articles.items` - is made by a producer that makes a reduce over `articles.raw` and extracts only the information needed by the application & only the items needed for the application
+- `articles.items` is created by a producer that `reduce`s `articles.raw` and
+  extracts only the information needed by the application; and only the items needed for the application.
-`articles.ids` - is made by a producer that makes a reduce over `articles.items` and extracts only the list of ids - useful when you want to iterate on all articles but you don't want to get the data associated with the ids
+- `articles.ids` is created by a producer that `reduce`s `articles.items` and
+  extracts only the list of ids.
+This is useful when you want to iterate on all articles but you don't want to get the data associated with the ids.
+- `articles.count` is made by a producer that `reduce`s `articles.ids` and gives
+  the number of articles.
-`articles.count` - is made by a producer that makes a reduce over `articles.ids` and gives the no. of articles `articles.filters.category` - is made by a producer that groups articles by their category - useful when you want to iterate on a single category - the existance of this producer is determined by the need of this information
+- `articles.filters.category` is made by a producer that groups articles by their category.
+It's useful when you want to iterate on a single category.
+The existence of this producer is determined by the need of this information.

 ```
 {
   articles: {